andrewpmilne/project-one-stag-games-club/README.md

 - https://www.w3.org/ (for guides and tutorials with specific code).
 - https://www.youtube.com/kevinpowell (for guidance with CSS, specifcally flexbox).
 ---
-## Media ##
+### Media ###
-- Most images were taking with permission from David Fox, co-ordinator of the STAG board games club.
+- Most images were used with permission from David Fox, co-ordinator of the STAG board games club.
 - Images for the testimonials section were taking from https://www.pexels.com/
 ---
 ## Thanks ##